 His most recent books are Basic Income: And How We Can Make It Happen (London, Penguin, 2017), The Corruption of Capitalism: Why Rentiers Thrive and Work Does Not Pay (London, Biteback, 2016), Basic Income: A Transformative Policy for India, with Sarath Davala, Renana Jhabvala and Soumya Kapoor Mehta (London and New Delhi, Bloomsbury Academic, 2015), A Precariat Charter: From Denizens to Citizens (London and New York, Bloomsbury Academic, 2014) and The Precariat: The New Dangerous Class (London and New York, Bloomsbury Academic, 2011).

-Standing will give a lecture on: “Responding to Rentier Capitalism: A Precariat Charter”.
-The lecture will be the held 9th of August
+Standing will give a lecture on: "Responding to Rentier Capitalism: The Precariat in the Commons" The lecture will be the held 9th of August

 Dr. Prerna Singh

 Dr. Singh is the Mahatma Gandhi Associate Professor of Politics and International Studies, Department of Political Science, Watson Institute for Public Policy and International Affairs, Brown University.
 She is also co-convenor of the Brown-Harvard-MIT Joint Seminar in South Asian Politics.

 Her resent book, How Solidarity Works for Welfare: Subnationalism and Social Development in India (2015, Cambridge University Press) is a comparative historical analysis of the very different evolution of social policy and welfare systems across states in India, and the critical role that a sense of social solidarity and political community has played therein.
 The book was awarded the Woodrow Wilson prize by the American Political Science Association for the best book published in politics and international relations in the last year, and the Barrington Moore prize for the best book published in comparative historical sociology in the last year by the American Sociological Association.